sudeshsubba/ACM/README.md

 # APM
+This project is created by me for learning purposes.
+Please refer to pluralsight course https://app.pluralsight.com/library/courses/angular-2-getting-started-update by Deborah Kurata.
+All of this material is from from her course.

+Second git commit test
+Third git commit test

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+Learning Angular and Github.
+Please do not use this project as reference.

 ## Development server